The

 Devotees

-worship Lord Shiva, for Child boon, to get relief from fear, accidents,
+worship Lord Shiva for the Child boon, to get relief from fear, accidents,

 TEMPLE